rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

    - (Optional) Set up a GitHub Actions (GHA) pipeline for the Terraform code.

 5. **Additional Tasks**
-   - Implement security groups and network ACLs.
+   - Implement security groups.
    - Create a bastion host for secure access to the private subnets.
+   - Organize NAT for private subnets, so instances in private subnet can connect with outside world:
+      - Simpler way: create a NAT Gateway
+      - Cheaper way: configure a NAT instance in public subnet
    - Document the infrastructure setup and usage in a README file.

 ## Evaluation Criteria (100 points for covering all criteria)

-1. **Terraform Code Implementation (60 points)**
+1. **Terraform Code Implementation (50 points)**

    - Terraform code is created to configure the following:
       - VPC
+      - 2 public subnets in different AZs
       - 2 private subnets in different AZs
       - Internet Gateway
-     - Proper routing configuration
+      - Routing configuration:
+         - Instances in all subnets can reach each other
+         - Instances in public subnets can reach addresses outside VPC and vice-versa

 2. **Code Organization (10 points)**